 \subsubsection{Further Considerations on User and Item Modeling}

-Since the goal of automatically generated user profiles or item descriptions is to replace traditional user or item representation in a recommendation setting, the most straightaway methods of evaluating their success is through traditional recommendation metrics such as Precision, Hit rate, Recall, NDCG etc. In production, if users or content editors are allowed to edit user profiles or music content descriptors (e.g., playlist titles, album presentation), respectively, then the amount of correction required serves as a good indicator of the approach’s ability to accurately represent users or items.
+Since the goal of automatically generated user profiles or item descriptions is to replace traditional user or item representation in a recommendation setting, the most straightaway methods of evaluating their success is through traditional recommendation metrics such as Precision, Hit Rate, Recall, and NDCG.
+In production, if users or content editors are allowed to edit user profiles or music content descriptors, respectively, then the amount of correction required serves as a good indicator of the approach’s ability to accurately represent users or items.
 However, most of the work on using LLMs to summarize users’ preferences in a scrutable way has focused on domains such as books, movies, or e-commerce~\cite{ramos2024transparent, gao2024end, zhou2024language}, whereas music presents its own unique challenges.

 Given the context-length limitations of LLMs, it becomes crucial to devise effective sampling strategies for selecting items that best capture users’ interests.
 Moreover, in the absence of explicit textual feedback, user or item modeling with LLMs must rely on item metadata, whose quality can vary substantially~\cite{matrosova2024recommender}.
-Bias is also quite present.
-In~\cite{sguerra2025biases}, authors show that profile quality, split into two dimensions (1) self-identification and (2) downstream recommendation, end up being biased towards types of music genres; for example, the tested LLMs generated better descriptions of taste when the users consumed metal music, which tends to be of American origin and are largely discussed on internet forums and magazines.
+Also, various kinds of biases are present.
+In~\cite{sguerra2025biases}, authors show that profile quality, split into two dimensions (1) self-identification and (2) downstream recommendation, is biased towards certain types of music genres.
+For example, the tested LLMs generated better descriptions of taste when the users consumed metal music that tends to be of American origin and is largely discussed on internet forums and magazines.